.We’ve all heard the cliché: Living on campus is an essential part of the college experience. But is it really?

 - Flexibility.
 Living at home means not being burdened with dorm rules, food plans, and whether you’re allowed a car.

 - Logistically easier.
-Living at home means not having to essentially pack up and move back home two or more times a year.
+Living at home means not having to essentially pack up and move at least twice a year.

 That covers the day-to-day, but perhaps the biggest benefit to living at home can’t truly be appreciated until after graduation.
-The more money your student can save now, the less likely they are to need to move back home after graduation.
+The more money your student saves now, the less likely they are to need to move back home after graduation.

 Which is best for your child?

-We’ve covered some of the pros and cons, but the decision to live at home or on campus is highly individual.
+We’ve covered some of the pros and cons, but the decision to live at home or on campus is highly personal.
 Factors you’ll want to ensure your child is considering include:

 - How much socialization do they need?
-Will going to class and coming home to work feel comfortable or leave them feeling isolated from their peers?
+Will going to class and then coming home each day feel comfortable or leave them feeling isolated from their peers?

 - Are they a joiner?
-Kids who want to be deeply involved in lots clubs/organizations will have a much easier time doing that from on campus.
+Kids who want to be deeply involved in lots of clubs and organizations will have a much easier time doing that if they're on campus.

 - How strong is their desire for the traditional “college experience?”